 When should Grooming Take Place?

 Grooming can take place before new development work starts or while it is being carried out, for instance, during the next sprint.
-If you require user and customer feedback to ensure that you are taking your product in the right direction, then you should first obtain the relevant data, analyse it, and integrate the new insights into the backlog before you continue coding.
+If you require user and customer feedback to ensure that you are taking your product in the right direction, then you should first obtain the relevant data, analyse it, and integrate the new insights into the product backlog before you continue coding.
 You can find out more about the right time to groom you backlog in my post “When should the Product Backlog Grooming Take Place?“.

 Which Tools and Techniques are Helpful?